brendan-ch/bear-notes-mcp/docs/examples.md

 #### Bulk Tag Management
 ```
-"Find all notes tagged 'old-project' and update them to 'archived-project'"
+"Find all notes tagged 'oldproject' and update them to 'archived/project'"
-"Add 'needs-review' tag to all notes older than 1 year"
+"Add 'needsreview' tag to all notes older than 1 year"
 "Standardize tag naming conventions across all notes"
 ```